ETS-Android3/hpl_jumphigh/README.md

 - Android SDK Build tools 23.0.1
 - Android Support Repository

-## Build Instructions

-In order to run this project, you'll need to setup several things beforehand:

 ## Todo
 1. Feasibility of having the app available on both Android and iPhone phones.